doublemoulinet/Morrowind-Modular-Mod-Guide/README.md

 Morrowind is a single-core application, meaning CPU load is the major performance bottleneck.
 A CPU with fast single-core processing speed will have a much higher overhead for the most costly CPU work: draw calls, NPCs and animations, collision calculations.
 This guide tries to keep the CPU overhead low, so that a range of moderate systems will get stable framerates.
 Mods that add lots of objects to exteriors, or add lots of NPCs, should be installed sparingly.

 ## Using this Guide and Installing Mods
 The guide is modular, meaning you can install most sections incrementally.
 A first-time player need only follow the instructions in the first sections to have a stable, playable game.
-However, all modules are designed with a vanilla-friendly experience in mind.
-I recommend first-time players skip the "CONTENT"  module.
+However, all sections are designed with a vanilla-friendly experience in mind.
+I recommend first-time players skip the "CONTENT"  section.

 This list does not typically describe what each mod does.
 Read the description on the mod page, and always read the readme.